Arizona Teacher Discipline Guidelines | Disciplinary Guidelines

 Arizona Teacher Fingerprint Clearance Card Suspension | Arizona Fingerprinting Board

 Most school districts do have information in their employment contracts.
-If not, their teacher’s policy handbooks specify that if arrested or convicted of a crime, you must notify the school.
+If not, their teacher’s policy handbooks specify that you must notify the school if arrested or convicted of a crime.
 You also may be required to notify the State Board of Education directly, depending on the offense and the arrest.
 Still, the arrest itself will trigger a suspension of your Fingerprint Clearance Card.

 Vital Information Regarding Card Suspension

-When you provide all that information to the Fingerprint Clearance Card, the Board of Fingerprinting can do these on your card:
+Suppose you provide all that information to the Fingerprint Clearance Card.
+The committee on the Board of Fingerprinting can do these on your card:

 - Lift the card suspension